gesellix/docker-client/README.md

  Due to its thin layer this client might feel a bit less convenient, though, while it gives you a bit more freedom to access the engine api and some less popular endpoints.

+The client also includes [Docker Compose version 3](https://docs.docker.com/compose/compose-file/) support as part of the `docker stack --compose ...` command.
+ See the [docker stack deploy docs](https://docs.docker.com/engine/reference/commandline/stack_deploy/) for details.
+ Please note that you'll need at least Java 8 when using that feature.

 ## Plain Usage

 For use in Gradle, add the Bintray repository first: